dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 ###

-I would have cooperated with the government in an investigation. *THERE ARE NO CIRCUMSTANCES UNDER WHICH I EVER HAVE BEEN PSYCHOLOGICALLY TORTURED*.
+I would have cooperated with the government in an investigation. *THERE ARE NO CIRCUMSTANCES UNDER WHICH I EVER SHOULD HAVE BEEN PSYCHOLOGICALLY TORTURED*.
 They spent millions on this shit and I'm not joking.
 Considering I've been under a fucking microscope, I thought I was being fairly cooperative and that contacting a low-level FBI agent or making digital record of this was one of the worst things I could do.
 I thought that, at best, it'd lead to me getting harmed.
 Furthermore, according to memories, which are on par in reliability with the same memories that seem to have gotten me in trouble, much of this was part of ... some complicated thing with many aspects and objectives.

 Basically ... well actually I can't really mention much of anything, but I sure as hell wish that these pissants would piss off and move